MaatVO/Fine-Tuning-Multilingual-MiniLM-L12-H384/README.md

 ## Overview

-This repository contains code for fine-tuning the Multilingual-MiniLM-L12-H384 language model from Microsoft, based on BART, for lie detection using transfer learning and LORA (Language Over-Representation Analysis).
+This repository contains code for fine-tuning the Multilingual-MiniLM-L12-H384 language model from Microsoft, based on BART, for lie detection using transfer learning and LORA (Low-Rank Adaptation of Large Language Models).
 The pre-trained model can be found on the [Hugging Face Model Hub](https://huggingface.co/microsoft/Multilingual-MiniLM-L12-H384).

 ## Table of Contents